-Abstract-We study social influence from a topic modeling perspective.
-We introduce novel topic-aware influence-driven propagation models that experimentally result to be more accurate in describing real-world cascades than the standard propagation models studied in the literature.
+In this article we study social influence from a topic modeling perspective.
+We introduce novel topic-aware influence-driven propagation models that, as we show in our experiments, are more accurate in describing real-world cascades than the standard (i.e., topic-blind) propagation models studied in the literature.
 In particular, we first propose simple topic-aware extensions of the well-known Independent Cascade and Linear Threshold models.
+However, these propagation models have a very large number of parameters which could lead to overfitting.

-Next, we propose a different approach explicitly modeling authoritativeness, influence and relevance under a topic-aware perspective.
+Therefore we propose a different approach explicitly modeling authoritativeness, influence and relevance under a topic-aware perspective.
+Instead of considering user-to-user influence, the proposed model focuses on user authoritativeness and interests in a topic, leading to a drastic reduction of the number of parameters of the model.
 We devise methods to learn the parameters of the models from a dataset of past propagations.
 Our experimentation confirms the high accuracy of the proposed models and learning schemes.